onemikedelta/M17-ESP32/README.md

 This is an implementation of Codec2 for the ESP32 (Arduino).
 This version is just weekend project, you can make a wifi walkie talkie just by using esp32 dev-board, microphone amplifier and speaker amplifier modules.

-At the moment, it is just a lots of spagetthi code.
+At the moment, it is just a lots of spaghetty code.
 It works and no one knows why and how.
 I may update, clean, apply style etc, in the future.

 You <u>need to have an AMATEUR RADIO LICENCE</u> in order to use.